usds/justice40-tool/data/data-pipeline/README.md

 1. Call the `etl-run` command using the application manager `application.py` **NOTE:** This may take several minutes to execute.
    - With Docker: `docker run --rm -it -v ${PWD}/data/data-pipeline/data_pipeline/data:/data_pipeline/data j40_data_pipeline python3 -m data_pipeline.application etl-run`
-   - With Poetry: `poetry run etl`
+   - With Poetry: `poetry run python3 data_pipeline/application.py etl-run`
 2. This command will execute the corresponding ETL script for each data source in `data_pipeline/etl/sources/`.
 For example, `data_pipeline/etl/sources/ejscreen/etl.py` is the ETL script for EJSCREEN data.
 3. Each ETL script will extract the data from its original source, then format the data into `.csv` files that get stored in the relevant folder in `data_pipeline/data/dataset/`.
 For example, HUD Housing data is stored in `data_pipeline/data/dataset/hud_housing/usa.csv`

 _**NOTE:** You have the option to pass the name of a specific data source to the `etl-run` command using the `-d` flag, which will limit the execution of the ETL process to that specific data source._
-_For example: `poetry run etl -d ejscreen` would only run the ETL process for EJSCREEN data._
+_For example: `poetry run python3 data_pipeline/application.py etl-run -d ejscreen` would only run the ETL process for EJSCREEN data._

 #### Step 3: Calculate the Justice40 score experiments

 1. Call the `score-run` command using the application manager `application.py` **NOTE:** This may take several minutes to execute.
    - With Docker: `docker run --rm -it -v ${PWD}/data/data-pipeline/data_pipeline/data:/data_pipeline/data j40_data_pipeline python3 -m data_pipeline.application score-run`
-   - With Poetry: `poetry run score`
+   - With Poetry: `poetry run python3 data_pipeline/application.py score-run`
 1. The `score-run` command will execute the `etl/score/etl.py` script which loads the data from each of the source files added to the `data/dataset/` directory by the ETL scripts in Step 1.
 1. These data sets are merged into a single dataframe using their Census Block Group GEOID as a common key, and the data in each of the columns is standardized in two ways:
    - Their [percentile rank](https://en.wikipedia.org/wiki/Percentile_rank) is calculated, which tells us what percentage of other Census Block Groups have a lower value for that particular column.